Since I was a kid learning to ski in northern New Jersey, I have dreamed of skiing in Colorado.

-Originally opened as a train station in 1881, and having undergone major renovations as recently as 2014, Denver's Union Station has evolved from an old transportation hub to an attractive entertainment district.
+Originally opened as a train station in 1881 and has undergone significant renovations since 2014, Denver's Union Station has evolved from an old transportation hub to an attractive entertainment district.

-The interior of the main building is beautiful; certainly one of the best-looking train station waiting rooms I've ever seen.
+The interior of the main building is beautiful; indeed one of the best-looking train station waiting rooms I've ever seen.

 I wandered through the spacious lobby to the bustling Mercantile Dining & Provision, where I sat at the bar and splurged on Creekstone Farms BBQ short ribs with grits and fried green tomatoes and milk chocolate pot de créme for dessert.